Table of Contents

 For National Guard and Reserve members, retirement pay is based on a points system, where each drill, active duty day, and certain other service activities earn points toward retirement.

-Unlike active duty retirement, which allows service members to start receiving benefits immediately upon retirement after 20 years of service, Guard and Reserve members typically must wait until age 60 to begin receiving retirement pay, though it is possible to qualify for early retirement by serving enough active duty time.
-These differences in retirement eligibility reflects the part-time nature of their service commitment, balancing their civilian careers with military duties.
+Unlike active duty retirement, which allows service members to start receiving benefits immediately upon retirement after 20 years of service, Guard and Reserve members must typically wait until age 60 to begin receiving retirement pay, though it is possible to qualify for early retirement by serving enough active duty time.
+These differences in retirement eligibility reflect the part-time nature of their service commitment, balancing their civilian careers with military duties.

 Blended Retirement System